serverless/blog/posts/2017-05-10-serverless-v1.13.0.md

   - PhilippMuns
 ---

-Today we're proud to announce the release of the Serverless Framework v1.13!
+Today we're proud to release v1.13 of the Serverless Framework!

-Let's look into the new features and enhancements Serverless v1.13 introduces.
+There's some really exciting new features in this release, let's look into them below.

 ## Highlights of 1.13.0